Catoctin Bahá'í

 The junior youth participate in a separate program at Catoctin, where they live, eat, and sleep together, without their parents.
 On Saturday, the junior youth do a field trip and a service project together.
 Campfires are held with the Children's Camp, Friday and Saturday evenings.
 Junior youth are grouped in like-minded same-gender friend groups, optionally with those they choose on the registration form, each group led by a youth counselor.
 These groups operate like "families" which stay together throughout the entire weekend, although usually together with the other JY groups as part of wider activities.
 The program is closely overseen by an adult male leader and an adult female leader.
 Junior youth sleep in separate boys’ and girls’ screenhouses, with their youth counselors and a same-sex adult chaperone.
 Activities include hikes, studying Bahá’í Writings on the environment, sports including swimming and canoeing, arts & crafts, learning about nature, service projects for the local environment, and learning how to help the environment at home.

-2024 Junior Youth Camp Schedule -- Coming Soon!
+2025 Junior Youth Camp Schedule -- Coming Soon!

 What to Pack

-__re-useable water bottle, for hikes and during the night
+__re-fillable water bottle, for hikes and during the night

 __ 2 flashlights, with extra batteries (label with your name, flashlights get left on and misplaced easily)

-__ 2 or 3 towels
+__ 2 or 3 towels per person

 __ toiletries - toothbrush, toothpaste, soap, shampoo, deodorant, washcloth, etc.